-View past year’s camp images in the
+View past years’ summer camp images in the

-Camp Hobé held its first camp in the summer of 1985, as a function of the local American Cancer Society and Primary Children’s Hospital.
+Camp Hobé held its first camp program in the summer of 1985, as a function of the local American Cancer Society and Primary Children’s Hospital.
 Rachel Hunt, CCLS, served as camp director from 1988 until 1994.
 Christina Beckwith, PharmD, began as a camp volunteer in 1989 and became the camp director in 1995.
 When Camp Hobé incorporated as a separate 501c3 nonprofit in 2003, Christina assumed the role of the executive director for the organization.

-Our programs serve kids and teens with cancer (or similarly treated illnesses) or their siblings.
-The patient must currently be treated with immunosuppressive therapy (chemotherapy, radiation therapy, immunosuppressives) or be within 3 camp seasons of their final immunosuppressive treatment.
-Camp Hobé serves children and teens from within the referral area for PCH, which includes Utah, Wyoming, Nevada, Montana, Idaho, and some parts of Colorado.
+Our programs serve kids and teens with cancer (or similarly-treated illnesses) and their families.
+The patient must currently be treated with immunosuppressive therapy (chemotherapy, radiation therapy, immunosuppressives) or be within three (3) camp seasons of their final immunosuppressive treatment.
+Camp Hobé serves children and families from within the referral area for Primary Children's Hospital, which includes Utah, Wyoming, Nevada, Montana, Idaho, and some parts of Colorado.